jeremyleonardo/jeremyleonardo/README.md

 ### Hi, I'm Jeremy 👋

-I'm a computer science student with more than a year of experience working in the industry.
+I'm a computer science student with years of experience working in the industry.

 ### Technologies